 It is not so much which anchor you use, but how you use it that matters.

 Suppose you were asked to design the perfect anchoring system for your pontoon boat.
 Where would you start?

 So, what you need is an immovable object at the bottom of the water to which an unbreakable line is attached.
-It sounds easy, doesn’t it?
+It sounds easy, right?

-- 2 What Types of Anchors Works Best for a Pontoon Boat
+- 1 What Types of Anchors Works Best for a Pontoon Boat

 What Types of Anchors Works Best for a Pontoon Boat

-The flukes are meant to drag and lay flat on the lake, river, or ocean bottom and dig in, and that is what is going to hold your boat.
+The flukes are meant to drag and lay flat on the lake, river, or ocean bottom and dig in and that is what is going to hold your boat.

 With a fluke-style anchor, you must have plenty of anchor lines.
 It is recommended that you use five-foot of the line for every foot of water.